13 Best Columbine Companion Plants

 Other Companion Planting Ideas

-Get other winning planting combinations by learning about the best companion plants for rosemary, eggplant, rhubarb, lavender, sunflowers, hydrangeas, raspberries, lemongrass, and pumpkin.
+Get other winning planting combinations by learning about the best companion plants for rosemary, eggplant, rhubarb, lavender, sunflowers, hydrangeas, raspberries, lemongrass, hostas, and pumpkin.
 Make the most of whatever garden space you have by arranging plants that grow well together.
 Learn about plants that have similar growing conditions so your garden can thrive.

 Keep Track of Your Garden with a Journal Logbook